anakic/querystorm-docs/New docs/The App class.md

 # The App class

-QueryStorm can define projects that are either part of the workbook, or are defined outside (in a folder).
+In QueryStorm, you can define projects inside your workbook, or outside of it (in a local folder).
 Each project is a small application that the QueryStorm runtime runs and manages.

+Projects defined inside the workbook serve to automate the workbook and define functions that are only available inside that particular workbook.
+Projects that are defined outside of a workbook serve to define functions that should be usable in any Excel workbook.

 The `App` class is the entry point to the QueryStorm application.
 If your project does not define an `App` class explicitly, a default `ApplicationModule` instance is used implicitly.